-Data Security: processing oceanographic data might generate sensible information that requires to be properly managed.
-In addition, downstream services might require use of data from governmental or research institutes that need to be preserved and possibly not shared.

-- Costs: while cloud computing can reduce upfront infrastructure costs, it can become expensive for continuous, long-term use or for HPC tasks that require significant computational power. - Latency and Bandwidth Limitations: ingesting or assessing large volume of ocean data on centralized cloud data centres might affect OOFS system's performances due to poor network connection. - Dependence on Cloud Providers (Vendor Lock-In): deployment of OOFS on specific cloud providers might lead to vendor lock-in, complicating migration to another cloud provider due to proprietary technologies, APIs, or data format. - Regulatory and Compliance Issues: cloud providers must comply with various regulatory frameworks, and using a public cloud for OOFS might complicate compliance with data protection laws or environmental regulations or even with licences. - Limited Control over Hardware: cloud users don't have direct control over the underlying hardware, which may be a disadvantage when HPC resources need fine-tuned optimization to run OOFS.
+- Data Security: processing oceanographic data might generate sensible information that requires proper management.
+In addition, downstream services might require use of data from governmental or research institutes that need to be preserved and possibly not shared. - Costs: while cloud computing can reduce upfront infrastructure costs, it can become expensive for continuous, long-term use or for HPC tasks that require significant computational power. - Latency and Bandwidth Limitations: ingesting or assessing large volume of ocean data on centralized cloud data centres might affect OOFS system's performances due to poor network connection. - Dependence on Cloud Providers (Vendor Lock-In): deployment of OOFS on specific cloud providers might lead to vendor lock-in, complicating migration to another cloud provider due to proprietary technologies, APIs, or data format. - Regulatory and Compliance Issues: cloud providers must comply with various regulatory frameworks, and using a public cloud for OOFS might complicate compliance with data protection laws or environmental regulations or even with licences. - Limited Control over Hardware: cloud users don't have direct control over the underlying hardware, which may be a disadvantage when HPC resources need fine-tuned optimization to run OOFS. - Impact on Code Refactoring: adapting OOFS to a cloud environment may require significant code refactoring to optimize for distributed computing, cloud-native architectures, and specific provider APIs, potentially increasing development effort and complexity.